 Not passing the service points before time limit leads to disqualification.
 These skiers will be taken to the finish area by bus.

 - Only classical technique is permitted, which is checked along the whole course.
 Using wrong technique leads to disqualification.
 This bases upon the protocols and video recordings done by technique control which will be looked through before publishing the official results.

 - Everyone will participate at their own responsibility!
 It is advisable to have an accident and/or health insurance.
 Organizers are not liable for participants’ health problems or damaged/lost personal belongings.

-- Age limit: all skiers born in 2006 or earlier (in 2008 or earlier on the 31 km race) who have trained enough for the race are allowed to participate.
+- Age limit: all skiers born in 2006 or earlier (in 2008 or earlier on the shorter distances) who have trained enough for the race are allowed to participate.

 With trainer’s permission, younger skiers can also participate on the 63 km race.
-Younger skiers can participate in the 31 km race with parents, on their responsibility.
+Younger skiers can participate in the shorter distances with parents, on their responsibility.